npearce/CaC-Github_Webhook_Server/README.md

 ## Description

 Infrastructure-as-Code has predominantely focussed on 'server' infrastructure.
-Brining this so the network industry, this 'Network Infrastructure as Code' solution allows engineers to 'commit' F5 BIG-IP service definitions to a Github repository, which results in configured F5 BIG-IP application services ready for application traffic.
+However, this 'Network Infrastructure as Code' solution allows engineers to 'commit' F5 BIG-IP service definitions to a Github repository, which results in configured F5 BIG-IP application services ready for application traffic.
 Installing this Webhook Server onto BIG-IP devices enables for the automated deployment of BIG-IP configurations directly via a Github Webhhok.

 This solution was written upon the iControl LX framework.
 Installed on a BIG-IP, this iControl LX worker presents a `/ghe_listener` REST end-point ready to receive Github 'commit' notifications.